Solicitor and Partner

 A significant delay is one that leads to a change in a patient’s condition, prognosis or treatment options.
 If no harm comes to the patient in the time between when their treatment should have started and when it actually started, then the delay is not considered significant.

 For example, if a doctor fails to diagnose a patient’s breast cancer, but the patient then has this identified by another doctor two weeks later, it is unlikely that the patient’s disease would have progressed enough to alter their prognosis or treatment.
-This means a delayed diagnosis claim would be unsuccessful.
+This means a delayed diagnosis or a delayed treatment claim would be unsuccessful.